buhowski/react-typescript/README.md

 ## Another Dimension

-### How to create an information media magazine and transform it into a company producing its own technologies
+### I want to create an information media magazine and transform it into a company producing its own technologies

 ### [Media | Films | Games | Technologies](https://buhowski.dev/startup)